All children, youth, and their families at Denver Health have a voice that is heard and respected regarding their health care.

 To provide psychosocial support to pediatric patients and their families during stressful healthcare experiences.

-Child Life Specialists help patients and families adjust and cope with the stress and uncertainty of illness, injury, disability, and hospitalization.
-Armed with an educational emphasis on human growth and development, these specialists use play and other education techniques to assist children and their families during medical visits and procedures by helping ease children’s fears and encourage mastery and understanding of challenging life experiences.
+Child life specialists are trained professionals who help children and families adjust and cope with the stress and uncertainty of illness, injury, disability, and hospitalization.
+Armed with an educational emphasis on human growth and development, these specialists provide psychosocial interventions, play opportunities and emotional support to assist children and their families during medical visits and procedures to help ease children’s fears and encourage mastery and understanding of challenging life experiences.

-- Child Life specialists help reduce pain and anxiety during medical procedures through distraction and relaxation techniques.
-Additionally, they assist parents in helping their child during medical procedures.
-Their goal is to make each procedure as positive as possible for patients and families.
+- Assist parents in helping their child during medical procedures to make each procedure as positive as possible for patients and families

-- Child Life specialists engage children in therapeutic play activities that help meet their treatment goals and decrease pain.
-They work with children at the bedside or in the Child Life Zone.
+- Engage children in normative and therapeutic play activities that help meet their treatment goals and promote self-expression

-- Child Life specialists provide education and support to children and youth whose family members are in the adult ICU.
-They teach them about the diagnosis and/or injury, help facilitate visits to the ICU and provide ongoing emotional support.
+- Provide education and support to children and youth whose family members are in the adult ICU to teach them about the diagnosis and/or injury, help facilitate visits to the ICU and provide ongoing emotional support